Latest Blog Posts

 Competition

-I have not traveled to Nepal, a friend has.
+I have not travelled to Nepal, a friend has.
 She sent me this picture with the caption, competition?
 It was fun to see a very similar logo in another country.

 An orange sign with the word home with a roof drawn over it.